During flight, you have quite a number of tasks and responsibilities:

 The stall occurs at a definite angle of attack.
 This is not quite the same as a definite airspeed, for reasons discussed in section 2.13.5.
 At any speed below maneuvering speed, if you pull the yoke back far enough, you will stall.15

-In an aerobatic loop, you are pulling about 4 Gs at the bottom, so the stalling speed is about twice what it would be in ordinary unaccelerated flight.
+In an aerobatic loop, you are pulling about 4 Gs at the bottom, so the stall speed is about twice what it would be in ordinary unaccelerated flight.
 Also, since you might be rapidly approaching the ground at this point, you may be tempted to pull back extra-sharply ... but be careful, because this would be a really inopportune time to stall.
 Make sure you have plenty of altitude and plenty of airspeed before attempting any high-G maneuvers.

 Any stall that happens during the recovery from a previous stall is called a secondary stall.
 It is not uncommon for secondary stalls to be accelerated stalls.

 An even more-common type of accelerated stalls occurs during turns.
-If you are in a nice steady turn with 45 degrees of bank, the load factor is 1.4, so the stalling speed will be 20% higher than it would be in ordinary one-G flight.
+If you are in a nice steady turn with 45 degrees of bank, the load factor is 1.4, so the stall speed will be 20% higher than it would be in ordinary one-G flight.
 Therefore, if you are relying on the airspeed indicator to warn you of an impending stall, you will be fooled.

 To a first approximation, the recovery procedure for an accelerated stall is the same as for any other stall: reduce the back pressure, dive far enough to obtain a reasonable airspeed, roll the wings level, add power, reduce drag, and climb back to a safe altitude.
 One helpful difference is that because you had extra airspeed at the time of the stall, you might not need to dive very far, if at all.